goossens/ObjectTalk/docs-src/tour/about.md

 So what's good about ObjectTalk?
 Well, typically it is a very personal as to what is good or bad about a computer language.
-Many religious arguments have been used over the years when it comes to good and bad in Computerland.
+Many religious wars have been waged over the years when it comes to good and bad in Computerland.
 Those that have strong opinions about computer languages will have the same views about ObjectTalk.
 I'm wide open to ObjectTalk improvements but they'll have to be within the context